Thinking about picking up Monopoly for Nintendo Switch? I’ve bought and played it, and it’s pretty good – but not perfect.

 There are another 12 tokens you can unlock by completing objectives through the game, such as a Tortoise, Roller Skate, Gold Ghost, and more.

-One thing to note – with the Nintendo Switch version of the game, you already have two controllers at least – you only need one JoyCon per player.
+One thing to note – with the Nintendo Switch Monopoly game, you already have two controllers at least – you only need one JoyCon per player.
 However, you can also share controllers, so with one JoyCon you could have up to six human players.
 It’s great for making sure the whole family can play!

 Play modes: Docked vs Tabletop vs Handheld